Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Methodology

 satisfies $\mathbf{w} \rightarrow (\mathbf{\mathbf{x}, \mathbf{u}}) \in \mathcal{L}_p$.
 On the other hand, if there exists a causal controller $\mathbf{u} = \boldsymbol{\pi}(\mathbf{x})$ satisfying $\mathbf{w} \rightarrow (\mathbf{\mathbf{x}, \mathbf{u}}) \in \mathcal{L}_p$, then there exists an operator $\boldsymbol{\mathcal{M}} \in \mathcal{L}_p$ which induces the same closed-loop behavior. \end{theorem}

-Theorem \ref{theorem_1} states that the task of searching over stable policies is equivalent to searching over operators in $\mathcal{L}_p$ that map disturbances to control inputs.
+Theorem \ref{theorem_1} states that the task of searching over stabilizing policies is equivalent to searching over operators in $\mathcal{L}_p$ that map disturbances to control inputs.
 Thus, \eqref{rl_formluation} can be solved by parameterizing $\mathcal{L}_p$ operators $\boldsymbol{\mathcal{M}}$ to automatically satisfy the stability constraint.
-However, deriving $\mathbf{u}$ purely from disturbances leaves the entire closed-loop behavior to be characterized by how well you can approximate the space of $\mathcal{L}_p$ operators, which limits the range of achievable policies since there is no known universal approximator of $\mathcal{L}_p$.
+However, deriving $\mathbf{u}$ purely from disturbances leaves the entire closed-loop behavior to be characterized by how well one can approximate the space of $\mathcal{L}_p$ operators.

-A critical limitation of the policy under Theorem \ref{theorem_1} is that it is \emph{not} necessarily distributed.
-Works such as \cite{saccani2024optimal} consider a distributed variant of the theorem, but still relies purely on disturbance feedback, unable to react to state features. \cite{furieri2025mad} introduces a state-feedback parameterization that achieves better generalization, however, it is neither distributed nor scalable.
-In this work, we unite the properties of these approaches with the benefits of GNNs to synthesize a policy that is both stable, scalable and expressive enough to achieve state-of-the-art performance.
-Our proposed policy embeds GNNs in a stochastic version of MAD policies in \cite{furieri2025mad}, which uses a polar decomposition of the control input into magnitude and direction terms.
-Specifically, our proposed policy is as follows:
+A notable limitation of the policy under Theorem \ref{theorem_1} is that it is \emph{not} necessarily distributed.
+Works such as \cite{saccani2024optimal} consider a distributed variant of the theorem, but still relies purely on disturbance feedback. \cite{furieri2025mad} introduces an extension of the policy class in \eqref{policy_thm1}, which introduces direct state-feedback while preserving closed-loop stability and completeness of the parametrization of stabilizing policies.
+This makes the setup compatible with modern RL pipelines.
+In this work, we turn our attention to distributed stabilizing policies that are compatible with multi-agent RL.
+Specifically, we unite the properties of the aforementioned approaches with the benefits of GNNs to synthesize a policy that is both stabilizing, scalable and expressive enough to achieve state-of-the-art performance.
+Our proposed policy embeds GNNs in a stochastic version of MAD policies in \cite{furieri2025mad}.
+Specifically, our proposed parameterization is as follows: